Top 12 Browser Automation Tools in 2026

 • Enterprise/Cloud-Based Browser Automation Tools

-• Low-Code Browser Automation Tools
+• Low-Code and AI-Based Browser Automation Tools

 • Open-source automation frameworks